Aurora Genealogical Society of Colorado

 HYBRID MEETING (In Person and Zoom): Presented by Sandy Carter-Duff, Experience Genealogist

-Meeting address: 1298 Peoria Street, Aurora, Colorado 80011 in the Aurora Public Library Hoffman Heights Branch Basement Community Room.
+Meeting address: 1298 Peoria Street, Aurora, Colorado 80011 in the Aurora Public Library Hoffman Heights Branch Lower-Level Community Room.
 Map: https://tinyurl.com/zphxjfrp

 Sandy will explain what lineage societies are and why it is important to join one.
 The main emphasis of the program will be on HOW you must document your lineage i.e. what is acceptable and what is not.
 Sometimes obvious documentation such as birth, death and marriage certificates are not available.
 She’ll present ways to get around that problem.
 Finally, she’ll share a list of lineage societies-common and rarely known-which websites to explore specific requirements and make contacts.
 This information is pulled from a variety of sources that will be included in the handout.